-Steve has been a La Crosse County resident his entire life, a product of our local schools and UW-La Crosse.
-He learned the value of hard work and financial responsibility at a young age from his parents, Pat and Elaine, who worked several jobs (including owning their own business, –Doyle T.V.) to raise their six children.
+Steve has been a La Crosse County resident his entire life, a product of our local schools and the University of Wisconsin-La Crosse.
+He learned the value of hard work and financial responsibility at a young age from his parents, Pat and Elaine, who worked several jobs, including owning their own business, Doyle T.V., to raise their six children.

-Steve's first introduction to government was through an internship with Congressman Al Baldus in Washington, D.C. in 1980.
-This lead to an opportunity for Steve become a full-time member of the Congressman’'s staff.
-In 1981 Steve returned to Wisconsin to attend law school at UW-Madison while working full-time in the State Legislature.
+Steve's first introduction to government was through an internship with U.S. Rep. Al Baldus in Washington, D.C., in 1980.
+This lead to an opportunity for Steve become a full-time member of the congressman’'s staff.
+In 1981, Steve returned to Wisconsin to attend law school at UW-Madison while working full-time in the state Legislature.

 During his time as a public servant, Steve has come to the realization that government can be either a tool for economic progress or an obstacle to it.
 That is why Steve wholeheartedly believes that the key to achieving goals is through cooperation, collaboration, and innovation.
 His tenure as County Board Chair focused on this approach -- whether it was La Crosse County working with another county, or with one of our municipalities or with the private sector.
 La Crosse County has proven that collaboration can save tax dollars, create private sector jobs, and make our community a better place to live.

 What our state needs now is jobs, lower taxes, and a renewed commitment to education.
 Steve's first term in the Assembly has demonstrated his proven leadership and ability to work with people of different backgrounds, political parties and viewpoints.
 He has worked diligently to achieve positive, collaborative results in Madison.
 Steve, his wife and his daughters Katelyn and Stephanie, appreciate your support.
 Steve looks forward to the opportunity to continue to serve you in the state Assembly.